What is Ethical Hacking The White Hat Approach to Strengthening Cybersecurity [2025]

 a) Ethical Hacking: Carried out lawfully to find and address security flaws, strengthen system protection, and improve security.

-b) Black Hat Hacking: Malicious and unlawful hacking, frequently carried out for one’s own benefit or the detriment of others.
+b) Black Hat Hacking: Malicious and unlawful hacking, frequently carried out for one’s benefit or the detriment of others.

 c) Grey Hat Hacking: Lies in the middle between ethical and black hat hacking; it involves unapproved activities without malevolent intent and is occasionally followed by the disclosure of vulnerabilities or the demand for payment to report them.